Healing Guide

 • This set is very popular but comes from a trial, so it’s a bit more difficult to farm.
 RO requires a bit more finesse to use well than other sets do, since it needs to be procced with heavy attacks on a regular cooldown.
 If you’re not comfortable with healing yet enough to handle this extra task, you might consider a different set

 • Jorvuld’s Guidance: Causes buffs and shields you apply to allies to last longer.
 This set is normally used together with Roaring Opportunist to lengthen its Major Slayer buff.
-It will also extend your Horn ultimate’s Major Force buff as well as other buffs your skills are applying
+It will also extend your Horn ultimate’s Major Force buff as well as other buffs your skills or gear are applying

 • Pillager’s Profit: Gives everyone in your group some ult whenever you use your own ultimate, allowing them to cast their ultimates more often